How to Write a Resume for Atlassian

 Architected a versioned REST and webhook API platform that enabled 120+ third-party developers to build integrations, growing the marketplace to 85 published apps within 8 months and contributing to a 22% increase in platform retention through ecosystem stickiness.

-Atlassian Marketplace is a critical part of their business model.
-This bullet shows platform thinking, developer ecosystem growth, and the flywheel effect of marketplace-driven retention — directly mirroring Atlassian's actual growth strategy.
+Atlassian Marketplace is core to the business model.
+This shows platform thinking, developer-ecosystem growth, and the marketplace-driven retention flywheel that mirrors Atlassian's actual product-led strategy.

 Weak